 What to Expect

-The Sandy Springs Municipal Court is located in City Hall.
-When you arrive at the City Hall office complex, follow signs to the Court.
+The Sandy Springs Municipal Court is located in Suite 501 of the Morgan Falls Business Park at 7840 Roswell Road, Sandy Springs, GA 30350.
+When you arrive at the office complex, follow signs to the Court.
 Please be on time for your scheduled court date, as the judge will provide valuable information at the opening of the court session.

 The following information video will be played at the begin of your court session.
 You arrived at your court appearance already informed by watching the video in advance.